MarkRacsko/dpc-neuron/README.md

 - implement the actual processing work:
     - tabulate report files into one overall file, different experimental conditions (sets of agonists used) need to be handled somehow
     - ~~make line plots for each cell~~
+- investigate pd.concat FutureWarning about concating empty stuff
+- reevaluate my hotfix to the shape issues, think through if this is the correct solution, apply solution to all versions of the function
+- implement saving the ratio values and the coefficients
+- fix misalignment on graphs
+- find out why graphs look nothing like what I made in Origin
 - try to get my hands on the Igor macro Thomas wrote to see how he did things -> asked Balázs